 Minimizes Pressure Ulcers

-This tells you the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin due to staying in the same position for an excessive period of time.
+This is the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in one position for an excessive period of time.

 Minimizes Serious Falls

-This tells you the percentage of residents who have had a major fall.
-Falls leading to severe injuries are considered to be a barometer of nursing care .
-Major falls are often the result of lower quality nursing care.
+This is the percentage of patients that suffered from a major fall.
+Falls leading to serious injury are considered to be a measure of the quality of nursing care at a nursing home.
+Falls are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections

-This metric is a measure of the percentage of long-term stay residents which suffered from UTI's.
-While more of these infections may reflect poorly on a nursing home's hygiene protocols, it is difficult to compare different facilities due to nursing homes having varying reporting standards.
+This statistic is an indication of the percent of long-term patients that experienced urinary tract infections.
+While more infections could reflect poorly on a facility's cleanliness, it is problematic to compare different facilities due to facilities having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication